China extends Airbus production venture, unblocks A330 deal

 Airbus opened its first non-European aircraft assembly plant in the port city of Tianjin in 2009 and has been negotiating for months to extend the local production venture beyond 2016.

-The factory and land have capacity to increase to 8 aircraft a month and could play a major role as Airbus, and its larger U.S. rival Boeing (BA.N), increase production to keep up with demand.
+The factory and land have capacity to increase to 8 aircraft a month and could play a major role as Airbus, and its larger U.S. rival Boeing, increase production to keep up with demand.

 For the time being, production will remain at 4 a month, Airbus head Fabrice Bregier told Reuters.

-China is the world's fastest-growing aviation market despite a slowdown in its economy, with a surge in outbound travelers fuelling the expansion.
+China is the world's fastest-growing aviation market despite a slowdown in its economy, with a surge in outbound travellers fuelling the expansion.

 But deals announced during the French phase of Xi's first presidential visit to Europe fell short of expectations that China would back the new regional model of Airbus A330 and sign a total of 150 jet orders worth as much as $20 billion.